 One way to pick a time is to use a marathon pace calculator.
-You simply plug in a desired finish time or finish time from a recent race and the tool will spit out the pace per mile necessary in order to achieve that goal.
+You simply plug in a desired total time or finish time from a recent race, and the tool will spit out the pace per mile necessary in order to achieve that goal.

 The average person should expect their marathon pace to be about 30-55 seconds slower than their half marathon pace.
 This number is determinant on:

 - Racing experience

 While these marathon pace calculators are helpful in determining a predicted pace, they are not always so accurate, as they tend to underestimate the timing.
 Plus, unless you can upload the course, they have no idea how to account for terrain.

 They’re good to get a general idea, but don’t rely on them to a T.

 Improving your marathon pacing is about more than just choosing the right speed and sticking to it.
 It’s also about understanding your body, the course, and the race day conditions.
 So if you’re disappointed in how your last marathon went, consider these additional tips to improve your marathon pacing at your next race.

 Your personal marathon pace should be based on your current fitness level and any specific goals you might have for the current race.
 Be realistic, and don’t set a pace that’s far beyond what you’ve been able to accomplish in your training runs.

 Train on Similar Terrain

 If possible, train on a terrain similar to the marathon course.
 If the race course is hilly, incorporate hills into your training.
 Understanding how your body responds to the course’s conditions will help you to pace yourself more effectively on race day.